nesdebie/30days2go/README.md

 # 30days2go

-## Goal
-Learn Go in 30 Days Through 30 Projects of Increasing Complexity
+My goal is to learn Go in 30 Days Through 30 Projects of Increasing Complexity

 ### Compilation
 Every mini-project has its own Makefile compiling the project different way